The Locker Key

 “Somewhere safe.
 I’ll take you there on one condition.”

-Wycliffe holds up the gun and then sweeps it around to point at Stacy.
-She yelps involuntarily.
+Wycliffe held up the gun and then swept it around to point at Stacy.
+She yelped involuntarily.

 “It’s all right, Stacy.
 He won’t kill you.
 Because he knows if he does, he’ll never see that goddamn package.
 Isn’t that right, LaMarr?”